REPTILES & AMPHIBIANS |

 Other Information

-- You may not keep native reptiles or amphibians from the wild without permission from National Parks & Wildlife Service as it is an offence
+- It is an offence to take native reptiles or amphibians from the wild without permission from NSW National Parks & Wildlife Service

-- It is an offence to harm, kill or trade any native reptile or amphibian in NSW and strict penalties apply
+- It is an offence to harm, kill or trade any native reptile or amphibian in NSW

 - It is important that people be wary of snakes and take proper precautions when outdoors between September to May.